Reconciling Bayesian and perimeter regularization for binary inversion: Abstract

 \section{Abstract}

-A central theme in classical algorithms for the reconstruction of discontinuous functions from observational data is perimeter regularization.
-On the other hand, sparse or noisy data often demands a probabilistic approach to the reconstruction of images, to enable uncertainty quantification; the Bayesian approach to inversion is a natural framework in which to carry this out.
-The link between Bayesian inversion methods and perimeter regularization, however, is not fully understood.
-In this paper two links are studied: (i) the MAP objective function of a suitably chosen phase-field Bayesian approach is shown to be closely related to a least squares plus perimeter regularization objective; (ii) sample paths of a suitably chosen Bayesian level set formulation are shown to possess finite perimeter and to have the ability to learn about the true perimeter.
-Furthermore, the level set approach is shown to lead to faster algorithms for uncertainty quantification than the phase field approach.
+A central theme in classical algorithms for the reconstruction of discontinuous functions from observational data is perimeter regularization via the use of the total variation.
+On the other hand, sparse or noisy data often demands a probabilistic approach to the reconstruction of images, to enable uncertainty quantification; the Bayesian approach to inversion, which itself introduces a form of regularization, is a natural framework in which to carry this out.
+In this paper the link between Bayesian inversion methods and perimeter regularization is explored.
+In this paper two links are studied: (i) the maximum a posteriori (MAP) objective function of a suitably chosen Bayesian phase-field approach is shown to be closely related to a least squares plus perimeter regularization objective; (ii) sample paths of a suitably chosen Bayesian level set formulation are shown to possess finite perimeter and to have the ability to learn about the true perimeter.

 \begin{AMS} 35J35, 62G08, 62M40, 94A08. \end{AMS}